Upokharel56/jrunner/README.md

 ## Feedback

-If you encounter any issues or have suggestions for improvement, please report in `iamgroot56u+jrunnerissue@gmail.com`
+If you encounter any issues or have suggestions for improvement, please open an issue in [GitHub repository](https://github.com/Upokharel56/jrunner)

 ---